MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/power-up-sequence-for-ndis-wdf-client-driver.md

 ---
-title: Power-Up Sequence for an Network Adapter WDF Client Driver
+title: Power-Up Sequence for a Network Adapter WDF Client Driver
 ---

 # Power-Up Sequence for an Network Adapter WDF Client Driver